Saigon District 4 Photo Walk

 - Tip: District 4 is less touristy than District 1 — people are generally relaxed about cameras.
 A smile and nod go a long way

-Reach the Saigon River as golden hour begins.
-From the District 4 south bank, you get an unobstructed view of the District 1 skyline silhouetted against the setting sun.
-Cargo boats move slowly upriver, and the warm light transforms the water's surface into liquid gold.
+Reach the Saigon River along the Ben Van Don promenade as golden hour begins.
+This riverside stretch offers an unobstructed view of the District 1 skyline silhouetted against the setting sun.
+Cargo boats pass slowly upriver, joggers and fishermen line the waterfront, and the warm light transforms the river into liquid gold.

 - Settings: f/8, ISO 200 for sharp landscapes; or f/2.8 to isolate boats against the glowing water

-- Tip: The riverside path near Ben Van Don street has the best unobstructed views.
+- Tip: The Ben Van Don promenade between Ton That Thuyet and Khanh Hoi bridge has the best unobstructed skyline views.
 Time your arrival for 30 minutes before sunset for peak golden light

 - Settings: f/2.8, ISO 1600, 1/125s minimum; use the neon and flame light as your key light sources

-- Tip: Position yourself across from cooking stations so the flames and steam are backlit.
-The blue hour sky visible above the alley adds a colour contrast to the warm neon
+- Tip: The Vinh Hoi alleys between Ben Van Don and Ton Dan streets have the most concentrated food stalls.
+Position yourself across from cooking stations so the flames and steam are backlit by the blue hour sky above

 End the walk as District 4 hits its evening peak.
 Hoang Dieu street becomes a sea of plastic chairs, grilled seafood smoke, motorbike headlights, and animated conversation.
 The energy is electric — this is Saigon nightlife in its most authentic, working-class form.